 - Urban Garden Connection responds to COVID-19 (PI: J. Kouba)

 - COVID-19 Registry for Organizing Chicagoland Area Research for Health Equity and Community Services (CRO Cares) (PI: J. Shore)

 CHOIR supports research to address health inequalities and improve patient outcomes.
-If you believe you have a project that meets these goals you can request CHOIR funding.
+If you believe you have a project that meets these goals.
+Learn more about our annual funding opportunities.